akuma517/BoxGame_Challenge/README.md

 After succesfully compiling the project, you can run the executable file as follows.

 1. Navigate to the folder where executable is present.
-(The executable file can be found in the challenge folder):
+(The executable file can be found in the './challenge' folder):

     ````bash
         cd challenge